 More specifically, under this policy, a person is incapacitated if he or she is disabled or deprived of ability to act or reason for one's self, is unable to understand what is happening, or is disoriented, helpless, asleep, or unconscious for any reason, including due to alcohol or other drugs.
 Incapacitation is defined as a state in which a person cannot make rational, reasonable decisions because he/she lacks the capacity to give knowing consent (e.g., to understand the "who, what, when, where, why, or how" of a sexual interaction).
-This policy also covers a person whose incapacitating substance.
+This policy also covers a person whose incapacity results from mental disability, involuntary physical restraint, and/or from taking of an incapacitating substance.
 Under New York State law, a person is incapacitated if the person is temporarily incapable of appraising or controlling the person's own conduct due to the influence of a narcotic, anesthetic, or intoxicating substance; if a person is unable to communicate an unwillingness to act because the person is unconscious, asleep, or is otherwise physically limited; or if the person has a bodily impairment or handicap that substantially limits the person's ability to resist or flee.
 In addition, according to NYS law, a person cannot give consent if he/she is under 17 years of age.